 Scott Fritzen joined the faculty of the Evans School in mid-2015.
 Prior to joining Evans, Fritzen served in various capacities at New York University - as Associate Provost at NYU's portal campus in Shanghai, and Associate Dean and Interim Dean at NYU's Robert F. Wagner Graduate School of Public Service.
 He also served for a dozen years as a faculty member and as Vice Dean (Academic Affairs) at the Lee Kuan Yew School of Public Policy (National University of Singapore).
 He holds a PhD in Public and International Affairs and a Master in Public Affairs and Urban and Regional Planning from the Woodrow Wilson School of Public and International Affairs, Princeton University.

-Fritzen's consulting practice in Asia has included numerous team-leader assignments for public sector clients throughout Asia, and he speaks several Asian languages proficiently.
+Fritzen's consulting practice in Asia has included numerous team-leader assignments for public sector clients throughout Asia, and he speaks several Asian languages, and German, proficiently.
 He was the first American in the postwar era designated a Fulbright Fellow for Vietnam.